palvarezc/cavendish-particle-tracks/specifications.md

 > **Note**
 > This [Napari](https://napari.org) plugin is to assist the analysis of digitally scanned frames from CERN bubble-chamber photographic data.
-> It will be used to supplement the Cavendish Laboratory Cambridge Part III Physics Practicals.
+> It will be used to supplement the Cavendish Laboratory Cambridge Part II Physics Practicals.

 ## Statement of need